Materials-Consortia/OPTIMADE/optimade.rst

 --------------

 This endpoint exposes information on other OPTIMADE API implementations that are related to the current implementation.
-The links endpoint MUST be provided under the versioned or unversioned base URL severing the API at :endpoint:`/links`.
+The links endpoint MUST be provided under the versioned or unversioned base URL serving the API at :endpoint:`/links`.

 Link Types
 ~~~~~~~~~~